contributte/contributte/.github/ISSUE_TEMPLATE/Truster.md

 ---
 name: New Truster 👨🏻‍💻
-about: I am using contributte ecosystem!
+about: I am company or group using contributte ecosystem!
 ---

 # New Truster